Travel Report: Kulen Elephant Forest, Cambodia.

 According to Leanne, the wooden bar set before them provides a sense of security for both the elephants and us humans.
 Should any of the animals feel wary of all the attention, they can back away.
 Furthermore, if it all gets too much, there’s nothing to stop an elephant from walking off altogether.

 While breakfast unfolded, both David and Leanne were on hand to advise us.
 Some elephants, for example, are happy to take the food with their trunks.
-Others prefer you to move your hand directly towards their mouths.
+Others prefer you to move your hand directly toward their mouths.

 With all the sugarcane and banana gobbled up, we wasted no time in heading out into the forest for a relaxing afternoon stroll.
 Well, as relaxing as it can get in thirty degree heat.
 Nevertheless, it was fascinating to observe the elephants and how they interact with their environment.